Charles Seliger: Awards and honors

 In 2003, (at age 77), he received the Pollock-Krasner Foundation’s Lee Krasner Award in recognition of his lifetime in the arts.

 In 2005, the Morgan Library and Museum acquired his journals—148 hand-written volumes produced between 1952 and the present—making his introspective writing, which covers a vast range of topics across the span of six decades, accessible to art historians and scholars.

+Personal life

+In 1948, Seliger married artist Ruth Lewin, and they remained married until her death in 1975.